CURRENT ALERTS

 Bealey Spur Hut

-TRACK GRADE: Tramping Track
+Track Grade: Tramping Track

-WALKING TIME: 2 hours to the hut (4 - 6 hours return)
+Walking Time: 2 hours to the hut (4 - 6 hours return)

-FEATURES: Beech forest, Alpine tarns, birds, alpine plants, historical hut, views of the Waimakariri Valley.
+Features: Beech forest, Alpine tarns, birds, alpine plants, historical hut, views of the Waimakariri Valley.
 Option to climb 1545m hill from hut with spectacular 360º views (requires an extra 1.5hrs return).

-HUT: Bealey Spur Hut.
+Hut: Bealey Spur Hut.
 6 bunk basic hut (free).
 NO Mattresses, water tank + very smokey fireplace.
 It is recommended to carry a tent as it can be very popular, but also it can be infested with mice & rats during beech mast years.

-LOCATION:Track starts at the end of the Bealey Spur settlement road, 15km East from the Visitor Centre.
+Location: Track starts at the end of the Bealey Spur settlement road, 15km East from the Visitor Centre.
 Look out for baches on the hillside, just past the Bealey Hotel.
 Park your vehicle in the car park provided near the highway then walk up the "private road" to the start of the track.

-DESCRIPTION: A gentle climb up the Spur, passing through Mountain Beech forest, wetland and tussock to the historic musterer's hut.
+From the car park walk up the private road to the signposted track at it's top.
+A gentle climb up the Spur, passing through Mountain Beech forest, wetland and tussock to the historic musterer's hut.

 1545m Hill: In fine weather (good visibility) it is possible to climb beyond the hut to the top of the spur.
 There is no marked track, however a track does lead from the hut door, through a swamp, skirting the left side of the beech forest, then follow the rocky ridge to a cairn (pile of rocks) that marks the summit.
 Allow about 45 minutes one-way.